muhamash/library-api-express-ts-monggose/README.md

 This API provides endpoints to manage books and their borrowing transactions with features like:

 - Full CRUD operations on **Books**
-- Borrowing books with inventory checks and business logic enforcement
+- Borrowing books with availability checks and business logic enforcement
 - Aggregated summaries of borrowed books
 - Schema validation and error handling with **Zod**
 - Use of Mongoose middleware (pre/post hooks) and static methods